 Learn more about Wood Destroying Insects from this special article: "Wood Destroying Insects".

 Fungal rot, wood rot, fungus, and mold/mildew are not wood destroying insects (WDIs).
 Therefore, the detection of these items is specifically excluded from a Wood Destroying Insect (WDI) inspection per the National Pest Management Association (NPMA) and industry standards.

-Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI), a Certified Level 1 Infrared Thermographer, an electrical engineer, a PA DEP licensed radon tester, a PA Dept. of Ag. licensed pesticide applicator/WDI inspector, and a US Dept. of Energy Home Energy Score Assessor.
+Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI), a Certified Level 1 Infrared Thermographer, an electrical engineer, a PA DEP licensed radon tester, and a PA Dept. of Ag. licensed pesticide applicator/WDI inspector.
 He is fully PA Act 114 compliant.
-He can be reached at: 717-361-9467 or firstname.lastname@example.org.
+He can be reached at: 717-361-9467 or email@example.com.
 WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.